-If you’re curious about how to sell at a flea market and join America’s booming flea market scene, now is a great time.
-Flea market sellers across the country are seeing their business take off, focusing on budget-minded shoppers who still want quality goods.
-Learning how to sell at a flea market can be a great side hustle — and it might be easier than you think to get started.
+If you’re interested in joining America’s booming flea market scene, now’s a great time to start.
+Flea market sellers across the country are seeing their businesses take off, focusing on budget-minded shoppers who still want quality goods.
+Selling at a flea market can be a great side hustle, and it might be easier than you think.

 Why become a flea market vendor in the first place?
-It’s a great way to make extra money on the side, particularly for sellers who make their own goods, or for those who like to take control of their sales without a lot of overhead.
+It’s a great way to make extra money, particularly for sellers who make their own goods or like to take control of their sales without a lot of overhead.

-But before you start gathering your unwanted vintage items to sell at the nearest market, there are a few things you should know:
+But, before you start gathering your unwanted vintage items to sell, there are a few things you should know:

-A flea market is also not a vintage or antique show, although vintage and antique items might show up at a flea market.
-Vintage shows refer to markets where goods are old and trendy, but not quite antique; antique shows are specifically for goods that are over a hundred years old.
+- A flea market is not a vintage or antique show, although vintage and antique items might show up at a flea market.
+Vintage shows refer to markets where goods are old and trendy, but not quite antique; antique shows are specifically for goods that are more than 100 years old.
 Both vintage and antique shows tend to demand (and cost) more than flea markets.

 Flea market selling isn’t without its challenges.
 It takes more than just savvy inventory management and good booth placement to make great sales.
 You’ll also need some people skills.
 Haggling is a natural component of the flea market environment, and sellers must learn to negotiate without being pushy.

 Getting started in the flea market game is relatively easy.
-You can become a flea market seller in just a few steps:
+You can become a seller in just a few steps:

-- Register for a sales certificate with the state.
-This process will vary by state, but will involve getting a resale certificate from your state’s tax department.
+- Register for a sales certificate with your state.
+This process will vary by location, but will involve getting a resale certificate from your state’s tax department.

 - Take a look at the local markets.
-Finding a niche or a specialization could be key to your success as a flea market vendor.
+Finding a niche or a specialization is key to your success as a vendor.
 Many existing vendors cite competition from other vendors selling similar goods as a major concern, so if you can’t compete on price, find a product no one else is selling.

 - Find out about booth rental.
 Flea markets charge vendors to rent space in the market.
-This will be part of your overhead, and it varies by market, so it pays to do some comparison shopping before you register for a booth and commit.
-Some markets charge by the month, while others require you to sign up months in advance, so do your research!
+Some markets charge by the month, while others require you to sign up months in advance.
+This will be part of your overhead, and it varies by market, so do some comparison shopping before you fully commit.

 - Consider your costs.
-Fortunately, flea market selling is not high on overhead.
+Fortunately, flea market selling does not require a lot of overhead.
 You’ll need a folding table, some chairs, a working vehicle, and some storage tubs to get your inventory to and from the market.
-That’s about it.
-A pop-up canopy or tent can be a welcome shelter in rain and heat, and can set you apart from the crowd.
+As an added bonus, a pop-up canopy or tent can be a welcome shelter from rain and heat, which could also set you apart from the crowd.

 - Get ready to take payment.
 Although cash is common at flea markets, you’ll nab more customers if you can take credit cards via your smartphone.
 You’ll also need some small bills to make change.

 How much can you make at a flea market?
-That depends, on the market, of course.
+That depends on the market.
 Vendors who stick with it tend to do better over time.
-Some vendors report doing anywhere from $200 to $500 a day from their sales, while others may do $1000 or more.
-A typical vendor may do anywhere from $25,000 to $40,000 a year, depending on their skill level and time invested.
+Newer vendors report making anywhere from $200 to $500 in daily revenue, while others may make $1,000 or more.
+A typical vendor may do earn anything from $25,000 to $40,000 a year, depending on their skill level and time invested.

-Smart vendors also take the time to build relationships with their customers by advertising on Facebook, Pinterest, Twitter, and Instagram, or building email lists to alert customers of announcements and fresh deals.
+Smart vendors also take time to build relationships with their customers.
+Advertising on Facebook, Pinterest, Twitter, and Instagram is a great way to start, as well as building an email list to alert customers of announcements and fresh deals.

 Flea market sales aren’t for everyone, but it can be a rewarding and satisfying experience.
 Who knows?
 With the right inventory and some ambition, your side hustle could become a major source of income.